 Long studied as a way to help people better understand themselves and others, personality research and theory has evolved to include the use of assessment tools to identify various personality types and temperaments.

-Dr. Tena B. Crews is currently the Associate Provost for Academic Programs and Director of Distributed Learning at the University of South Carolina Columbia (UofSC).
+Dr. Tena B. Crews is currently a Professor in the Department of Sport and Entertainment Mangement in the College of Hospitality, Retail, and Sport Management at the University of South Carolina (USC).
+She has served as the Associate Provost for Academic Programs and Director of Distributed Learning at the University of South Carolina.
 She has also served as the Director of Online Learning for the College of Hospitality, Retail, and Sport Management (CoHRSM) and as the Associate Director of Technology Pedagogy for the Center for Teaching Excellence at USC.
 Prior to joining the faculty at USC, Tena taught at Ball State University and West Georgia University where she taught in the College of Business and served as the Director of Online Learning.

 This research bulletin discusses a program at the University of South Carolina to implement SRSs in the classroom and to study the impacts that the technology has on student outcomes.